DarkObb/DeObfuscar-Static/README.md

-# DeObfuscar-Static
-Static Obfuscar Deobfuscator
+# Static Obfuscar Deobfuscator

+## How to use
+-Drag n Drop

+## Notes:
+-This is a very simple deobfuscator for Obfuscar

+-Enjoy!